La Stella’s walk-off homer sends Angels past Giants, 7-6

 ANAHEIM, Calif.
 (AP) — Tommy La Stella hit a two-run homer in the ninth inning, and the Los Angeles Angels snapped their four-game losing streak with a 7-6 victory over the San Francisco Giants on Monday night.

-Mike Trout hit his 10th homer and Albert Pujols had a tiebreaking two-run double, but the Angels still fell behind in the sixth inning.
-They didn’t rally until David Fletcher got a one-out single in the ninth and La Stella knocked the ball off the video board above the right field fence for his first career walk-off homer.
+Mike Trout hit his 10th homer and Albert Pujols had a tiebreaking two-run double, but the Angels still fell behind in the sixth inning on Mike Yastrzemski’s two-run double for San Francisco.

+The Halos didn’t rally until David Fletcher got a one-out single in the ninth and La Stella knocked the ball off the video board above the right field fence for his first career walk-off homer and the Angels’ first comeback victory of the entire season.

+La Stella said the last time he ended a game with a homer was “when I was seven, so a little bit of a layoff between the two.”

+“I was just reading it and reacting,” he added.
+“I just wanted to make sure I didn’t swing out of the zone, especially with Mike coming up next.”

-Trevor Gott (1-2) blew his third save opportunity.
-The Giants blew a ninth-inning lead for the third time in their last four games, and Gott gave up a ninth-inning homer for the sixth time already this season.
+Trevor Gott (1-2) blew his third save opportunity for the Giants, who lost their fifth straight overall after blowing a ninth-inning lead for the third time in their last four games.
+Gott gave up a ninth-inning homer for the sixth time already this season, and manager Gabe Kapler said he will look for a new closer.

+“In the long term, my confidence in Trevor Gott has not changed,” Kapler said.
+“In the short term, we’ll look for a softer landing spot for him.
+I think we’re going to need to figure out how to get his confidence back.”

-Mike Yastrzemski hit a go-ahead, two-run double in the sixth inning for the Giants, who have lost five straight.
-Brandon Belt hit an early two-run homer and Mauricio Dubón had two hits for the Giants, and their bullpen was solid until it wasn’t.
+Brandon Belt hit an early two-run homer and Mauricio Dubón had two hits for the Giants, whose bullpen was solid until it wasn’t.
+San Francisco has lost 12 of 15.

+“It’s been a rough few games, but this doesn’t have to define our season,” Belt said.
+“We’re going through a rut right now, and unfortunately we don’t have a lot of time to stay in this rut, so we’ve got to figure out something quickly.”

-Ty Buttrey (1-0) pitched the ninth for Los Angeles.
+Ty Buttrey (1-0) pitched the ninth for Los Angeles, which won for the first time in 11 games this season in which its opponent scored first.

+“We’ve been in this position to win a lot of games,” manager Joe Maddon said.
+“We have to learn how to win late, and we’re still searching for that.”

 Anthony Rendon had an RBI double in another strong offensive night for the Angels, but their pitching stumbled yet again.
-Starter Griffin Canning gave up six hits and three runs while failing to get out of the fifth inning, and the bullpen had yet another collapse in the sixth, capped by Yastrzemski’s decisive double.
+Starter Griffin Canning gave up six hits and three runs while failing to get out of the fifth inning.

+“We haven’t all been clicking at the same time yet, but this is a great team, and these guys are resilient and we’ve been pushing through it,” La Stella said.
+“Hopefully this is the start of something.”

 Tyler Anderson yielded eight hits and five runs over five innings for San Francisco.